Desura: Linux support

 Development on a Linux client was announced during the Summer of 2011, utilizing wxWidgets and GTK+ as the toolkit, and was introduced as a limited beta program in the Fall.
 The client was publicly available for download and execution, but users could not log into the online service unless they were a selected beta tester.
-On November 16, 2011 the Desura Linux client was publicly released with an initial offering of over 65 games.
+On November 16, 2011, the Desura Linux client was publicly released with an initial offering of over 65 games.

-Although Desura was not the only game distribution platform available for Linux, pre-dated by several traditional online sellers such as Tux Games, Fun 4 Tux, Wupra, Gameolith, as well as many Linux distributions distributing games through their package management systems, Desura was the first and most prominent purely digital Linux game distributor with a dedicated client delivery application.
+Although Desura was not the only game distribution platform available for Linux, pre-dated by several traditional online sellers such as Tux Games, Fun 4 Tux, and Wupra, rival online store Gameolith, as well as many Linux distributions distributing games through their package management systems, Desura was the first and most prominent purely digital Linux game distributor with a dedicated client delivery application.
 The Ubuntu Software Center began selling commercial software packages just prior to the Linux Desura client release, but was not specialized for games, offering a substantially smaller catalog.

 Source release

-On November 9, 2011 it was announced that Desura would be made partially free software in order to facilitate its further development.
+On November 9, 2011, it was announced that Desura would be made partially free software in order to facilitate its further development.
 The client itself would be released under the GNU General Public License, while the server-side portion of the distribution platform would remain proprietary.
 The media assets and trademarks would also remain property of DesuraNET.
 The free software release and development was handled in a manner similar to Google's Chromium project.
 The free project, named "Desurium", was publicly made available on January 21, 2012.